 - Cloud risk: Placing data or services on the cloud presents an added risk that they will be compromised.

-Different risks prevail among different industries.
-To help determine which risks apply to your enterprise and to classify these risks in order of severity, try a quality governance, risk, and compliance tool such as ZenGRC.
+Different risks prevail among other industries.
+To help determine which risks apply to your enterprise and to classify these risks in order of severity, try a risk management software tool, such as ZenRisk.

 The short answer: All of them.

-Third-party vendors, project contractors, and service providers are responsible for their own financial stability, financial reporting, IT/cybersecurity, regulatory compliance, legal standing, and overall operational soundness.
+Third-party vendors, project contractors, and service providers are responsible for financial stability, financial reporting, IT/cybersecurity, regulatory compliance, legal standing, and overall operational soundness.

-But when the regulatory rubber meets the road, you, the contracting entity, will shoulder the blame should one of your vendors fall out of compliance, experience a disruption in service, or get hacked.
+But when the regulatory rubber meets the road, you, the contracting entity, will shoulder the blame should one of your vendors fall out of compliance, experience service disruption, or get hacked.

-Every third party with which you engage poses strategic and other risks to your organization.
-Exercising due diligence when choosing, hiring, onboarding, and monitoring your vendors can help prevent risks’ becoming threats; so can including language in vendor contracts requiring them to stay in compliance with all regulations, laws, and industry standards that your company must meet.
+Every third party you engage poses strategic and other risks to your organization.
+Exercising due diligence when choosing, hiring, onboarding, and monitoring your vendors helps prevent risks from becoming threats.
+But, also be sure to include language in vendor contracts requiring them to comply with all regulations, laws, and industry standards your company must meet.

 How Do I Analyze Third-Party Risk?